-We offer an irrigation water monitoring test from Logan Labs (order here at a discount).
+We offer an irrigation water monitoring test from Logan Labs (order here).
 This tests for pH, conductivity, sodium absorption ratio, calcium, magnesium, potassium, sodium, iron, carbonates, bicarbonates, chloride, sulfur, salt concentration and boron.
-We also offer an irrigation water suitability test (order here at a discount) which includes everything in the monitoring test plus nitrate and phosphorus.
+We also offer an irrigation water suitability test (order here) which includes everything in the monitoring test plus nitrate and phosphorus.
 An adjusted SAR and pHc are also calculated which are useful in high bicarbonate situations.

 A 16 ounce (one pint / 1/2 liter) bottle of water can do 3 saturated paste tests plus the water test.
 Since you will be shipping the water bottle, choose a plastic bottle.
 Using a clean bottle to start with, rinse three times with the irrigation water, then fill it.

 Once you have your test results, we have a guide to help you interpret them or we can analyze them for you along with your soil tests.